tsgoff/meshtxt/README.md

 - Saves messages and trace routes to database so they survive page reloads
 - Mark and unmark a node as a favourite
 - Filter nodes to only show favourites
+- Allows you to run a server directly from a meshtasticd (Linux Native) device

 ## Is there a hosted version?